 There are several global ranking systems for universities.
-University of Turku is doing pretty well in these rankings percentagewise but there are about 400-500 universities to win for reaching the top.
-Can University of Turku ever get there?
-Highly unlikely – I say while hoping to be severely wrong.
-University is as good as their people: successful scientists make marked discoveries and the best teachers provide the next generation with professional knowledge and make it ready for different duties in society.
-The administration, on the other hand, should make all the effort to avoid unnecessary burden with all kinds of formalities and form fillings, which in fact too often just take time from the ‘real work’ and do not get us any closer to the top universities.
+The University of Turku is doing pretty well in these rankings percentagewise but there are about 400-500 universities to win for reaching the top.
+Can the University of Turku ever get there?
+Highly unlikely, I say, while hoping to be severely wrong.
+A university is as good as its people: successful scientists make marked discoveries and the best teachers provide the next generation with professional knowledge and make it ready for different duties in society.
+Administration, on the other hand, should make all the effort to avoid unnecessary formalities and form fillings, which in fact too often just take time from the ‘real work’ and do not get us any closer to the top universities.

 I’m delighted to have been asked to write something for the first blog.
 Having been asked, it seemed to me that it might be appropriate to write something about the role of Institutes for Advanced Studies (IASs) in the modern world and how the Institute I direct, TIAS, contributes to that.
 In order to do this, it is necessary to say something about the origins of Institute for Advanced Studies and the ideals which they embraced.
 So, I need to start this blog with a bit of history.

 The first Institute for Advanced Studies was established in 1930 in Princeton, USA.
 Idealism was present from the start as the founders believed this IAS should be concerned with the advancement of knowledge purely in and of itself.
 Instrumentalism was to have no place.
 The ideals which underpinned this Institute were wonderfully articulated by it first director, Abraham Flexner in an article published in 1939, just as the world was about to be enveloped in the horror of the Second World War.
 At this time of extreme international crisis, Flexner begins his article explaining the rationale for having an IAS by posing a question: